Pain Management Tulsa

 PRP can be injected directly into injured tissues.
 Although it’s not fully understood how it works, studies show that increased concentrations of PRP can potentially speed up the healing process from injuries like tendonitis, torn ligaments or muscles and some arthritis.

 What is a Bone Density Scan?

 A bone density scan (also called bone densitometry or dual-energy x-ray absorptiometry or DEXA) is commonly used to diagnose osteoporosis.
-It is a low-radiation X-ray used to measures bone loss and to assess the risk of developing fractures associated with osteoporosis.
+It is a low-radiation X-ray used to measures bone density loss and to assess the risk of developing future fractures associated with osteoporosis.
 Osteoporosis associated with low bone density is known as “Primary Osteoporosis.”
 Patients with “Secondary Osteoporosis” can have normal bone density, but fragile bones due to conditions such as vitamin D deficiency, smoking, hormonal imbalances, diabetes, vasculitis or certain medications such as steroids, proton-pump inhibitors, blood thinners (such as warfarin or heparin) or anti-depressants known as SSRIs.

 How does a Bone Density Scan help?